 If you are looking to acquire external support for your content strategy, greatcontent’s blog management services team will always be happy to help and can offer advantages and solutions such as:

-- Close support from a dedicated Customer Success Manager throughout the entire content planning/creation process – they will take care of everything from A to Z (conceptualisation to publication)
+- Close support from a dedicated Project Manager throughout the entire content planning/creation process – they will take care of everything from A to Z (conceptualisation to publication)

 - The creation of regularly-published content in 11 languages

 - Assistance with conceiving blog titles and themes

 - Full SEO support in terms of keyword optimisation, layout, the leveraging of images and more

 - The implementation of the content directly into your own CMS